angarsky/diveintopython/learn/classes/static_class.md

 In the above examples, we can see how to define and call a static method using the `@staticmethod` decorator in Python.

-## Python Static Classes vs. Regular Classes
+## Static Classes vs. Regular Classes

 Static classes in Python are classes that have class-level attributes and methods that can be accessed without creating an instance of the class.
 They are defined using the `@staticmethod` decorator.
 On the other hand, regular classes in Python are the ones that require an object of the class to access attribute or methods.